dulari2023/Data_Analytics_Portfolio/SQL/pizza_order_details/README.md

 4. What was the most popular pizza_id in December?
 5. Find the total revenue for each month.
 6. Find the most purchased pizza_id for each day with its quantity.
-7. Find the total order count during the busiest hour in the dataset.
+7. In which part of the day did customers order the most?
 8. Find the total revenue for each pizza category.
 9. Find the total revenue for XL pizza size.
 10. Find the total pizza count for each pizza size.